We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A pre-workout warmup preps your bod for working out and gets your heart pumping.
 But a post-workout cooldown eases your body into a resting state, preventing future soreness.

-A cooldown can help maintain blood flow to the exercised muscles, allowing you to recover faster.
+A cooldown can help maintain blood flow to the exercised muscles, aiding in repair and allowing you to recover faster.

 Try this cooldown after your next workout: